 Ordinary shareholders have the right to vote in the workings of the business.
 Companies, in order to take any crucial decisions, require approval from common shareholders.
 It is important to note that preference shareholders have no voice in the decision-making process.
-In some scenario that majorly affect their interest the preference shareholders have voting rights with limited scope.
+In some scenarios that majorly affect their interest, the preference shareholders have voting rights with limited scope.

 Types of Preference Shares to Meet Specific Needs

 If you are targeting regular income then cumulative preference shares are the best option.
 The reason being the holders of such shares get regular fixed dividend on the investment made in such shares.
 Even when the company does not make a profit, the cumulative preference shareholder shall be eligible to receive the dividend in subsequent years in priority to other shareholders.

 In the scenario where you are only targeting preference in dividend payment over common shareholders, then one can go with non-cumulative preference shares.

 If you are seeking to own share in the company after tracking the performance of the company then you may opt for redeemable preference shares.

 On the other hand, if you are looking for a regular fixed income higher than the fixed income instruments then you can opt for non-redeemable preference shares

 If you are willing to participate in the decision-making process then in such a scenario participating preference shares are the best option to fulfill this need.